 Spray tans are one of those beauty treatments that don’t feel necessary until you get your first one.
 I have really fair skin, and save for a few trips to the tanning bed in high school (I know, shame), I have stayed away from the sun.
-But that doesn’t mean I don’t think a bronzey glow suits me.
-Enter spray tans.
+But I definitely think a bronzey glow suits me.
+Enter: spray tans.

-During my first treatment, I was nervous I’d look more like an Oompa Loompa than a sun-kissed goddess.
-I told the technician I wanted it to look as natural as possible and hoped for the best.
-What happened when I left was a miracle.
-Sure, you look a little greasy in the minutes after exiting the salon.
-But give it eight hours and a quick shower and you’ll be glistening.
-Truly, I looked like I had just gotten back from a quick jaunt to some secluded island.
+Prior to my first treatment, I was nervous I’d look more like an Oompa Loompa than a sun-kissed goddess.
+I told the technician I wanted it to look as natural as possible, and hoped for the best.
+What happened when I left was nothing short of a miracle.
+Yes, you look a little greasy in the minutes after exiting the salon.
+But give it eight hours (and a quick shower) and you’ll be glistening.
+I looked like I had just gotten back from a quick jaunt to some secluded island.
 The trick is in the formula, especially with pale girls.
 It has to make you look glowy, healthy, and awake—not like a different person.
-(If you’re in NYC, Pink Sands Airbrush Tan & Salon is incredible, or if you can score an appointment with Sophie Evans, St. Tropez skin finishing expert, you’ll look like a celebrity.)
+(If you’re in NYC, Pink Sands Airbrush Tan & Spa is incredible, or if you can score an appointment with Sophie Evans you’ll look like a celebrity).

 Which brings me to my second devastating mistake.
 I moisturized before the tan, but I applied the wrong product.
-Evans suggests, “Use a basic body moisturizer which is free of mineral oils.
-Oil can leave residue on the skin and interfere with the self-tan development.
-Cocoa butter or an aloe vera-based moisturizers work wonderfully.”
 Additionally, it matters where you apply your moisturizer.
 Evans says, “Before your appointment, make sure hands, feet, elbows, knees, and any other problem areas are well moisturized.
 But we never moisturize the whole body, as this will result in a lighter tan.
 Apply to the palms of your hands; creases in your wrists, elbows, feet; the back of your heels; and any other serious dry areas, like a patch of eczema.
 The hands and feet may not be dry, but a self-tan can go about seven shades darker in these areas due to the skin being slightly thicker.
 Your secret weapon when applying self-tan is using moisturizer as a barrier.
 It’s also important to use moisturizer to blend afterward, around the crease in the wrist, back of the heel, and your hairline to make the tan look natural.”

 Now, what about after the tan?
-I’ve used so many products that seem to leave my body looking streaky after the fact.
-And since a bit of the tan washes off with each shower, I find myself showering less than I should be (no, it’s not exactly the most cleanly quality, but it’s true).
+I’ve used so many products that leave my body looking streaky after the fact.
+And since a bit of the tan washes off with each shower, I find myself showering less than I should be (no, it’s not exactly the most clean quality, but it’s true).
 After chatting with Evans, I’ve had great success with Mario Badescu’s Summer Shine Body Lotion ($10) as it’s enriched with vitamin A, beeswax, and peanut oil.
 It shimmers, so it adds even more glow to your limbs and keeps your tan going strong.
-Plus, it absorbs quickly and won’t leave you greasy in the summer heat.
+Not to mention, it absorbs quickly and won’t leave you greasy in the summer heat.

 For the times when I do have to shower, I’ve become obsessed with St. Tropez Tanning Essentials In Shower Gradual Tan in Medium ($25).
 It’s a natural-looking, gradual self-tanner that you can apply in the shower.
 All you have to do is smooth it onto wet skin, let it sit for three minutes, and wash it off.
-It maintains the color that the water would otherwise wash off.
+It helps your skin maintain any color that the water would otherwise wash off.

-St. Tropez Tanning Essentials In Shower Gradual Tan in Medium ($25)
+St. Tropez Tanning Essentials In-Shower Gradual Tan in Medium

-If you’re not into waiting around in the shower, try St. Tropez Tan Enhancing Body Moisturizer ($20) to help prolong your tan an extra three days.
-Evans recommends, “Just make sure if you are using gradual tanner, you’re also exfoliating every two to three days to avoid buildup.”
+If you’re not into waiting around in the shower, try St. Tropez Tan Enhancing Body Moisturizer ($18) to help prolong your tan an extra three days.
+Evans recommends, “Just make sure if you're using gradual tanner, you’re also exfoliating every two to three days to avoid buildup.”